apache/metron/metron-platform/metron-parsing/README.md

 When aggregating multiple sensors, all sensors must be using the same error topic.

+### `parser.original.string.global`

+Type: Boolean

+Description: Enables/disables managing the original_string field being set globally for all parsers.
+If set to 'true', every message will have it's original_string populated from the unmodified raw original message.
+This holds true even if the parser adds its own original_string field.
+This will also hold true for parsers that have a cardinality of 1..n generated messages from a single raw message, e.g. JsonMapParser.
+If set to 'false', the original_string will **only** be added if the field does not already exist after the parser generates the returned message.
+The implication is that existing parsers that do not add an original_string will have the field added for them, and parsers that wish to own the original_string field semantics can add it.
+We recommend leaving this value unset or set to 'true', which is the default.

+Default is 'true' (recommended).

 ## Parser Configuration

 The configuration for the various parser topologies is defined by JSON